tuzz/delta/README.md

 #=> [#<struct type="Water">]
 ```

-In this example, both 'Electric' and 'Flying' types remain in the collection.
+In this example, both 'Electric' and 'Flying' types appear in both collections.
 The only difference is the deletion of all 'Water' type Pokemon as a result of
-removing 'Magikarp' from the collection.
+removing 'Magikarp' from the first collection.

+## In the Wild

+So far, we've talked a lot about Pokemon, but how is this useful in the
+real-world?

+Consider an application that is backed by an external content management system.
+You have some kind of extract-transform-load process that takes content from the
+CMS and pushes it into your database.
+Your application is serving live traffic
+and needs to remain available at all times.

+To minimise the amount of churn on your database, it makes sense to calculate
+just the things that have changed, rather than rebuilding the entire set of
+content each time.
+To do this, you could push the CMS content into a staging
+database where you calculate a Delta without touching your live application.

+Once this Delta is calculated, you can then stream the minimal set of changes
+to the database that backs your application.

 ## Contribution